top of page

 Wshed.jpg

-Watershed: Attending to Body and Earth in Distress, winner of a Minnesota Book Award for memoir/creative nonfiction, explores the parallels between the health of our bodies, communities, and ecosystems.
+Watershed: Attending to Body and Earth in Distress, winner of a MN Book Award for memoir/creative nonfiction, explores the parallels between the health of our bodies, communities, and ecosystems.
 Ranae Hanson reflects on her youth in the Minnesota northwoods where three watersheds meet; climate truths learned from her students in the Twin Cities, many from immigrant families; and the lessons in her own diabetic health crisis.
 About the author: After 30 years of living in Saint Anthony Park and teaching at Minneapolis College, Ranae Hanson now divides her time between Minnesota and Seattle.

-The Seed Keeper, winner of a Minnesota Book Award in the novel category, spans several generations of a Dakhota family.
+The Seed Keeper, winner of a MN Book Award in the novel category, spans several generations of a Dakhota family.
 Rosalie Iron Wing returns to her childhood home in the Mankato area, rediscovering her heritage and the ancestors who protected their families, traditions, and a precious cache of seeds through years of hardship.
 About the author: Diane Wilson is the author of Spirit Car, former executive director of the Native American Food Sovereignty Alliance, and a Mdewakanton descendent.

 SeedKeeper_300dpi_RGB_1.jpg